epetenko/NICAR-2020-Javascript/README.md

 This class will go a lot easier if you already know a little HTML and a little CSS.
 If you are looking for a through tutorial and reference guide, I highly recommend [W3Schools](https://www.w3schools.com/), which starts with HTML and works through Javascript and its plugins.
 Some other great places to learn more: CodeAcademy, StackExchange, [/r/learnjavascript](https://www.reddit.com/r/learnjavascript/), and Google!
 I often use Google to reference syntax I've forgotten or brainstorm an error.

+I'm typing up this tutorial and code in [Sublime Text](https://www.sublimetext.com/3), a word processing software that makes your code look prettier.
+But you can still open most script files in TextEdit or get another code viewer like Atom.
+Another good option is [Glitch](https://glitch.com/), a browser-based platform that lets you view your code on one side and your results on the other.

 ### Why Javascript

 Think of it like this: HTML is the **bones** of a website, describing where everything needs to go and creating structure.
 CSS is the **skin** of a website, dictating its appearance.